munificent/game-programming-patterns/book/optimization-patterns.markdown

 above worrying about performance, games are one of the few remaining exceptions.
 Players always want richer, more realistic and exciting experiences.
-Screens are crowded with games vying for a player's attention -- and cash! -- and the game that pushes the hardware the farthest often wins.
+Screens are crowded with games vying for a player's attention -- and cash! -- and the game that pushes the hardware the furthest often wins.

 Optimizing for performance is a deep art that touches all aspects of software.
 Low-level coders master the myriad idiosyncrasies of hardware architectures.